• Skip to primary navigation

 $200 is a decent-sized investment, but it doesn’t allow you to get into anything like mutual funds or real estate.
 So instead of locking that money in, why not put it in a savings account and keep adding until you can get into the investments you want.

-Now I would not just plop it in any savings account.
+Now I would not just plop it in any bank account.
 Use an account that will get you a decent interest rate, considering there is no risk at all to your money.
-Some of the top interest rates you can find include:
+Some of the top high yield savings accounts include:

 Worthy Bonds